anhaidgroup/py_labeler/README.rst

-py_entitymatching
+py_labeler
 =================

-This project seeks to build a Python software package to match entities between two tables using supervised learning.
-This problem is often referred as entity matching (EM).
-Given two tables A and B, the goal of EM is to discover the tuple pairs between two tables that refer to the same real-world entities.
+This project seeks to build a Python based GUI for manual labeling of candidate pairs.

+Given two tables A and B, the goal of
+EM is to discover the tuple pairs between two tables that refer to the same real-world entities.
 There are two main steps involved in entity matching: blocking and matching.
 The blocking step aims to remove obvious non-matching